Guatemala and the World Bank: MIGA

 With goals to stimulate economic growth and reduce poverty MIGA signed a partnership with Guatemala in order to facilitate a new project called...

 This project will require the acquirement of 85% of assets in 2 companies.
-The overarching goal is to revamp Guatemela's electrification program.
+The overarching goal is to revamp Guatemala's electrification program.
 The idea is with the investment the end of shortages and blackouts can be prevented.